-7.1 Attachments to the application
+7.1.
+Attachments to the application

-Provide the following documents with your application:
+You must provide the following documents with your application:

-- a declaration from each project partner, including the lead applicant - trust deed (where applicable).
+- a partner declaration from each project partner, using the template provided on business.gov.au - trust deed (where applicable).

 You must only attach the above supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
-We will not consider information in attachments we do not request (i.e. letters of support, resumes).
+We will not consider information in attachments we do not request.

-7.2 Timing of grant opportunity
+7.2.
+Timing of grant opportunity